CHAGRIN FALLS, Ohio -- Pumpkin carnage was everywhere.

 Slimy, orange guts covered Grove Hill in what has become a Halloween season tradition known as the Chagrin Falls pumpkin roll.

-A crowd of students tossed the pumpkins down the hill overnight, before sliding through the gooey gourds in winter sleds.
+A crowd of students tossed the pumpkins down the hill overnight, before sliding through the gooey gourd guts in winter sleds.

 What started as a prank in 1967 with stolen pumpkins has evolved into more of an accepted event with many being donated.